where is fashion at with natural black hair?

 Lineisy's beauty is irrefutable, her almond-shaped eyes and flawless skin make her a standout girl irrespective of race, but what made fashion spectators really take notice was her hair.
 Her short afro was a breath of fresh air in a world where black models are usually made to conform to white beauty ideals when it comes to their hair in order to book the job.
 Lineisy's short crop stood for a lot more than just a fashion statement, it was a potentially exciting and overdue step forward in the perception of black female beauty.

-I have several close friends, who are black models, who have long vented their resentment of being called "too ethnic or exotic" if they brave castings with their hair in its naturally curly texture.
+I have several close friends who are black models and have long vented their resentment of being called "too ethnic or exotic" if they brave castings with their hair in its naturally curly texture.
 Even when they do book the job and show up to set, they are often made to feel uncomfortable, as insensitive hair stylists pick at their hair and make comments about the inconvenience of styling it, often not knowing how to properly tend to it, leaving the girl with long term damage to her locks and a knock to her confidence.

 Afros became a symbol of pride, power and strength in the 60s and 70s, in the wake of the civil rights, and black is beautiful movements and represented a rejection by black people of the dilution of their beauty and culture.
 But this was a number of years after African-American slaves felt pressure to straighten their hair to fit into the ruling white society.
 With black models of prominence only having straight hair in 2015, you can't help but feel we've plateaued.